-Ronald R. Peterson is president of The Johns Hopkins Hospital and Health System, and executive vice president of Johns Hopkins Medicine -- the umbrella alliance of the Health System and The Johns Hopkins University School of Medicine.
-In addition to directing The Johns Hopkins Hospital, he provides senior oversight through an executive structure for the hospitals of Johns Hopkins Health System, including Johns Hopkins Bayview Medical Center, Howard County General Hospital, Suburban Hospital, Sibley Memorial Hospital and All Children’s Hospital.
-He also serves as chairman of Johns Hopkins Community Physicians which provides ambulatory care at 40 locations throughout Maryland and the Washington, D.C. area, and as a director of Johns Hopkins HealthCare, the Johns Hopkins Home Care Group and Johns Hopkins Medicine International.
+Ronald R. Peterson is president of the Johns Hopkins Health System and executive vice president of Johns Hopkins Medicine — the umbrella alliance of the health system and the Johns Hopkins University School of Medicine.
+In these leadership positions, Mr. Peterson provides senior oversight through an executive structure for the health system’s six hospitals: The Johns Hopkins Hospital, Johns Hopkins Bayview Medical Center, Howard County General Hospital, Suburban Hospital, Sibley Memorial Hospital and Johns Hopkins All Children’s Hospital.
+He also serves as chair of Johns Hopkins Community Physicians, which has more than 39 primary and specialty care outpatient sites throughout Maryland and the Washington, D.C., area, and as a director of Johns Hopkins HealthCare, Johns Hopkins Home Care Group and Johns Hopkins Medicine International.

-In 1995, Mr. Peterson was named executive vice president and chief operating officer of Johns Hopkins Health System, in order to bring stronger coordination and cohesion to its operations and strategic planning.
-He was named acting president of Hopkins Hospital and Health System in September 1996.
-The hospital position was made permanent in December 1996 and the health system position in February 1997.
+In 1995, Mr. Peterson was named executive vice president and chief operating officer of the Johns Hopkins Health System, assigned to bring stronger coordination and cohesion to its operations and strategic planning.
+He was named acting president of The Johns Hopkins Hospital and Health System in September 1996.
+The hospital position was made permanent in December 1996, as was the health system position in February 1997.
 Since 1998, he has also served as the executive vice president of Johns Hopkins Medicine.

-A 1970 graduate of The Johns Hopkins University, with a master's degree in hospital administration from The George Washington University.
-Among his many civic activities, Mr. Peterson serves as vice chairman of The Governor’s Workforce Investment Board and holds an appointment to the Notre Dame of Maryland University President’s Advisory Council.
+A 1970 graduate of The Johns Hopkins University, Mr. Peterson obtained a master’s degree in hospital administration from The George Washington University.
+Among his many civic activities, Mr. Peterson serves as vice chairman of the Governor’s Workforce Investment Board and holds an appointment on the Notre Dame of Maryland University President’s Advisory Council.
 He serves as a member of the boards of the Maryland Business Roundtable for Education, the Living Classrooms Foundation, the Greater Baltimore Committee and the Center Club.
-Most recently, he completed terms as a member of the Maryland Hospital Association Executive Committee, the Board of Governors of the University HealthSystem Consortium, and the Joint Commission Center for Transforming Health Care’s Leadership Advisory Council.
+Most recently, he completed terms as a member of the Maryland Hospital Association Executive Committee, the Board of Governors of the University HealthSystem Consortium and the Joint Commission Center for Transforming Healthcare’s Leadership Advisory Council.